The GOL Tool

-The gol (“Geo-Object Librarian”) command-line utility allows you to build, manage and query feature libraries.
+The gol (“Geo-Object Librarian”) command-line utility allows you to build, manage, and query Geo-Object Libraries and Bundles.

 gol <command> <gol-file> [<arguments>] [<options>]